linaori/wow-battleground-commander/README.md

 the mercenary contract is invisible to other players, the players you want to see the contract for need to have this addon installed.

+#### Automatic Role Selection
+You can enable automatic role selection for battlegrounds to reduce a manual step that delays entry.

 #### Queue Pause Detection
 Free choice of automatically notifying the group when the queue is paused, resumed, and doing a ready check to verify who is and isn't ready.
 These options can also be limited to being a group leader or assist.
 Additionally, if someone